yasuhiroinoue/science_digest_bot/README.md

 # Science Article Digest Bot

-This bot automatically fetches the latest articles from the *Science* journal RSS feed, retrieves their abstracts from PubMed, summarizes the abstracts into haikus using the Claude3 AI model, and posts these summaries to a specified Discord channel.
+This bot automatically fetches the latest articles from the *Science* journal RSS feed, retrieves their abstracts from PubMed, summarizes the abstracts in short using the Claude3-haiku model, and posts these summaries to a specified Discord channel.

 ## Setup